nats-io/nats.node/migration.md

 # NATS.js 2.0 API Changes

-V2 is a complete re-write of the client, making it reusable in all other supported JavaScript environments (Node, Browser, Node.js).
+V2 is a complete re-write of the client using a shared underlying client engine.
+The new API is 100% compatible across all our supported JavaScript environments; Code written for Node will work on Browser or Deno.

-The API is not only 100% compatible, but actually leveraging the same underlying client engine.
-This means that code you write, is portable to our other supported platforms.

-The new library is `async`/`await`.
+The new library is also `async` / `await`, while still supporting `callbacks` for subscription handling if desired.

 ## General Changes:

-- All API signatures are greatly simplified.
-Required arguments listed first.
+- All API signatures are greatly simplified, with required arguments listed first.
 Optional arguments follow.
-In the case that the API takes two optional arguments, an empty value must be provided.
+In the case that the API takes two optional arguments, an empty required.
-- Callbacks have been eliminated.
-Instead subscriptions and notifications are async iterators.
+- Subscriptions and notifications are async iterators, but subscriptions can specify a `callback` if desired.
 - Message payloads are always Uint8Arrays.
-Simple codecs are provided to encode/decode between strings and JSON.
+Simple `Codec`s are provided to encode/decode strings, JSON, or custom data.

+## Changes to Connect

+Previous versions of the `connect(url, opts)` function depended on notifications from an event listener, to know if the client connected, etc. The new version changes to `connect(opts: ConnectionOptions): Promise<NatsConnection>.

+If the connect resolves, you have a connection and you can use the client.
+Otherwise depending on the connection options, the connection will fail.

+Similarly, to detect that the connection closed, you had to register a handler.
+The new API simplifies handling a closed connection by waiting for the promise from `closed(): Promise<void|Error>`.

 ## Changes to `publish`